 - Simple Integration: Quickly and easily integrate with our gateway.

 Are forex card processing companies charging your brokerage high fees?
 Are your payouts delayed 1-2 weeks?
 Forex echeck processing solves your brokerage’s card payment processing problems.

 New broker business echeck accounts are easily approved and set up.
 Our proprietary echeck payment platform is operated 100% by the firm.
 We approve the accounts, manage risk, clear payments, and pay the forex merchants.

 - No Visa/MasterCard restrictions: Regulations placed by the card associations do not affect echecks.

 - Fast payouts: Payments are wired to the merchant once they clear.

-- No middlemen or third parties: No platforms, no card issuing banks and no acquiring banks to hold your funds.
+- No middlemen or third parties: No platforms, no card issuing banks, and no acquiring banks to hold your funds.

-Forex Merchant Account Application Requirements
+Forex Merchant Requirements for Forex Merchant Accounts

 - Completed Application